deep011/redis-cluster-tool/README.md

-    -i, --interval=N       : set interval in msec (default: 1000 msec) -p, --pid-file=S       : set pid file (default: off) -C, --command=S        : set command to execute (default: cluster_state)
+    -i, --interval=N       : set interval in msec (default: 1000 msec) -p, --pid-file=S       : set pid file (default: off) -C, --command=S        : set command to execute (default: cluster_state) -r, --role=S           : set the role of the nodes that command to execute on (default: all, you can input: all, master or slave)

     Commands:
         cluster_state                 :Show the cluster state.